Cisco-Kosha/dna-center/README.md

 The Cisco DNA Center Intent REST API exposes specific capabilities of the Cisco DNA Center platform and provides policy-based abstraction of business intent, allowing focus on an outcome rather than struggling with individual mechanisms steps.

-Using the Kosha Cisco DNA Center connector, you can perform REST API operations to discover and control the network.
+The Kosha Cisco DNA Center connector enables you to perform REST API operations from the DNA Center API in your Kosha workflow or custom application.
+Using the Kosha Cisco DNA Center connector, you can directly access the OpenAI platform to discover and control the network.

 ## Useful Actions